Stardom Cinderella Tournament 2024

-The 2024 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2024, Sutādamushindereratōnamento 2024) was the tenth annual professional wrestling single-elimination tournament promoted by World Wonder Ring Stardom.
+The 2024 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2024, Sutādamushindereratōnamento 2024) was the tenth annual professional wrestling single-elimination tournament under the Cinderella Tournament branch of events promoted by World Wonder Ring Stardom.
 The event took place between March 9 and 20, 2024.

 Storylines

 The show featured professional wrestling matches with scripted storylines, where wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that built tension and culminate in a wrestling match or series of matches.
 The matches can be won by pinfall, submission or elimination over the top rope.
 A time-limit draw or a double elimination means a loss for each competitor.

 Event

 Night 1 (March 9)

 The first day of the event which took place on March 9, 2024, portraited the first-round tournament matches.
 The first two bouts were broadcast on Stardom's YouTube channel.
 In the first one, Suzu Suzuki defeated Ami Sohrei, AZM, Hazuki, Mei Seira, Mai Sakurai, Mirai and Waka Tsukiyama in an eight-way match dedicated to the bye receivers in the tournament.
 In the second one, Starlight Kid defeated Yuzuki in the first rounds of the tournament.
 A total of thirteen matches occurred, three of the ending by way of disqualification, submission and by over the top rope elimination, the rest of thirteen concluding by pinfall or submission.
 Besides Cinderella Tournament bouts, Rina defeated Diana's Miran to secure the seventh consecutive defense of the Future of Stardom Championship.